 She left an abusive marriage, only to face no peace

-Everyday she lives a little, dies more.
+Every day she lives a little, dies more.
 But every night, when her daughter with bright eyes and a big smile tugs the end of her saree waiting to hear a new story before they retire to sleep, the patchwork begins again.
-Fear of acid can wait till tomorrow.
+The fear of acid can wait till tomorrow.